Loss aversion: Criticisms

-Alternatives to loss aversion: Loss attention
+Loss attention as alternative

 Loss attention refers to the tendency of individuals to allocate more attention to a task or situation when it involve losses than when it does not involve losses.
 What distinguishes loss attention from loss aversion is that it does not imply that losses are given more subjective weight (or utility) than gains.
 Moreover, under loss aversion losses have a biasing effect whereas under loss attention they can have a debiasing effect.
 Loss attention was proposed as a distinct regularity from loss aversion by Eldad Yechiam and Guy Hochman.

 Specifically, the effect of losses is assumed to be on general attention rather than plain visual or auditory attention.
 The loss attention account assumes that losses in a given task mainly increase the general attentional resource pool available for that task.
 The increase in attention is assumed to have an inverse-U shape effect on performance (following the so called Yerkes-Dodson law).
 The inverse U-shaped effect implies that the effect of losses on performance is most apparent in settings where task attention is low to begin with, for example in a monotonous vigilance task or when a concurrent task is more appealing.
 Indeed, it was found that the positive effect of losses on performance in a given task was more pronounced in a task performed concurrently with another task which was primary in its importance.